NovaHFly/blogicum/tests/testing_plan.md

    3. Post is not published yet (its pub_date is greater than now)

 ## Content tests
+1. All pages with paginators must contain a set count of posts per page.
-1. Posts must display in order from newest to oldest
+2. Posts must display in order from newest to oldest
-2. Comments must display in order from oldest to newest
+3. Comments must display in order from oldest to newest
-3. Post detail page must contain comment form for authorized users
+4. Post detail page must contain comment form for authorized users
-4. Correct forms are passed to post add/edit, comment edit and profile edit pages.
+5. Correct forms are passed to post add/edit, comment edit and profile edit pages.
-5. Unpublished posts do not show in home page and category pages
+6. Unpublished posts do not show in home page and category pages
-6. Unpublished posts show in profile for their author and do not show for everyone else
+7. Unpublished posts show in profile for their author and do not show for everyone else

 ## Logic tests
 1. Anonymous user can't create posts nor add comments